pschiffe/gce-system-container/README.md

 sudo rpm-ostree rebase -r centos-atomic-continuous:centos-atomic-host/7/x86_64/devel/continuous
 ```

-## Getting RHEL Atomic Host in the GCE
+## Getting RHEL Atomic Host to the GCE

-It's possible to use this image with RHEL Atomic Host 7.3.2 and later.
-Steps for getting this OS in the GCE are similar to steps above.
-You need to have account and project in https://cloud.google.com/ and configured Google SDK.
+It's possible to use this image with RHEL Atomic Host 7.4.1 and later.
+Steps for getting this OS to the GCE are similar to steps above.
+You need to have an account and a project in https://cloud.google.com/ and configured Google Cloud SDK.
 Configuration of the ssh key is the same as above (if you didn't run any instance before).
-To download RHEL Atomic Host from Red Hat access portal (you need an account there), visit https://access.redhat.com/downloads/content/271/ver=/rhel---7/7.3.6/x86_64/product-software and download Red Hat Atomic Cloud Image.
+To download RHEL Atomic Host from Red Hat access portal (you need an account there), visit https://access.redhat.com/downloads/content/271/ver=/rhel---7/latest/x86_64/product-software and download **Red Hat Atomic Cloud Image**.
 Then:
 ```
-qemu-img convert -p -S 4096 -f qcow2 -O raw rhel-atomic-cloud-7.3.6-5.x86_64.qcow2 disk.raw
+qemu-img convert -p -S 4096 -f qcow2 -O raw rhel-atomic-cloud-7.4.1-5.x86_64.qcow2 disk.raw
 tar -Szcvf rhelah.tar.gz disk.raw
 BUCKET_NAME=my-proj-rhelah-bucket
 gsutil mb gs://${BUCKET_NAME}